GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Related Works

-Point-based methods are designed to predict identities based on 2D pose keypoints across many frames.
+Keypoint-based methods are typically designed to predict identities based on 2D pose keypoints across many frames.
 These methods utilize semantic positions, \eg, knees and wrists, along with their spatial and temporal connections as inputs.
-By distilling images into semantically meaningful points, point-based methods can be more invariant to noisy factors such as different clothing and self-occlusion.
+By distilling images into semantically meaningful points, keypoint-based methods can be more robust to noisy factors such as different clothing and self-occlusion.
 GaitGraph~\cite{teepe2021gaitgraph} and its successor GaitGraph2~\cite{teepe2022towards} treat pose keypoints as a graph and employ a Graph Convolutional Network (GCN) to extract features.
 GaitTR~\cite{zhang2023spatial} and GaitMixer~\cite{pinyoanuntapong2023gaitmixer} capture the global temporal and spatial relationship through a transformer-like~\cite{vaswani2017attention} architecture.
-GPGait~\cite{fu2023gpgait} introduced a Part-Aware Graph Convolutional Network (PAGCN) to explore the keypoint representation under cross-domain settings.
-Even though point-based methods perform well in other motion-based tasks such as action recognition~\cite{yan2018spatial}, they have lower performance in gait recognition compared to silhouette-based methods; on the other hand, they are generally much faster and more efficient due to sparser inputs.
+GPGait~\cite{fu2023gpgait} is based on a Part-Aware Graph Convolutional Network (PAGCN) to explore the keypoint representation under cross-domain settings.~\cite{guo2023physics} applies physics-augmented autoencoder to distill physics knowledge into gait recognition.
+Even though keypoints perform well in other motion-related tasks such as action recognition~\cite{yan2018spatial}, they have lower performance in gait recognition compared to image-based methods; but they are generally much faster and more efficient because of sparser inputs.